 Exolit® AP 428

 Exolit® AP 428 is a fine-particle ammonium polyphosphate produced by a special method.
 The product is largely insoluble in water and completely insoluble in organic solvents.
 It is colorless, non-hygroscopic and non-flammable.
-Exolit® AP 428 differs from most other commercial products in the following ways: - greatly reduced solubility in water lower viscosity in aqueous suspensions - lower viscosity in PU polyol suspensions.
+Exolit® AP 428 differs from most other commercial products in the following ways, greatly reduced solubility in water lower viscosity in aqueous suspensions, lower viscosity in PU polyol suspensions.

 Principal: Clariant Additives

-Functions: Flame Retardant, Flame Retardant
+Functions: Flame Retardant, Intumescent

 Chemical Family: Ammonium Salts, Polyphosphates

-Features: Low Volatility, Low Water Solubility
+Features: Good Film Performance, Low Volatility, Low Water Solubility

 Enhanced TDS